dylanmor123/allrecipes/README.md

 How to run the CLI

-Example: python main.py -u 'https://www.allrecipes.com/recipe/85185/authentic-mexican-breakfast-tacos' -t 'chinese'
+python main.py -u 'https://www.allrecipes.com/recipe/85185/authentic-mexican-breakfast-tacos' -t 'chinese'

 -u or --url is the URL